 I recently decided to test 6 most popular roulette strategies to see which one performs the best.

-So I tested each strategy a million times.
+So I tested each strategy one million times.

 Why did I decide to do this?

-I’ve been playing Bitcoin roulette at different Bitcoin casinos and like me I assume you have come across a few posts or articles mentioning any of the theories and telling you in conclusion that none of these theories can help you win.
+I have been playing Bitcoin roulette at different Bitcoin casinos, and just like me I assume you too have come across articles that mention some theory or another, telling you in conclusion that none of these theories can actually help you win.

-While that is true, it’s not exactly true.
-These strategies can’t guarantee 100 % that you’ll walk away with more than you came with at the end, but they can still help you double your money.
-But which one will help you the best?
+While that is true, it’s not exactly true … These strategies cannot guarantee that in the end you will walk away with more money than you had in the beginning – but they can still help you double your money.
+Which one can help you the most?

-While I knew that playing each strategy can’t guarantee me doubling my money, I wanted to know which strategy has the best odds in helping me do that anyway if I stick to it no matter what and use it every time I play roulette.
+Going into this, I knew that playing games using each strategy cannot guarantee that I will double my money.
+But I still wanted to know which strategy has the best odds at helping me do that if I stick to it no matter what and use it every time I play roulette.

-Before I dive into my million test and show you why the Reverse Martingale strategy is the best roulette strategy, let’s briefly look into each strategy that was tested and how it differs from the others.
+Before I dive into my million tests and show you why the Reverse Martingale strategy is the best roulette strategy, let’s briefly look into each strategy that was tested and how it differs from the other ones.

 I tested 6 best roulette strategies:

 - the Martingale roulette strategy,